owulveryck/blog/content/post/journey-onnx-day1.md

 As a consequence, the vertices of the graph are composed of nodes that may be Operators or Tensors.
 The Tensors can be a computable (learnable) element (defined by the type TensorProto) or values (defined in the type ValueInfoProto).
 Values are actually not computable.
 This means that a value is not learnable; most likely it is the input of the neural net.

-The elementary types needed to reconstruct the computation graph are:
+The primary types needed to reconstruct the computation graph are:

 * [NodeProto](https://godoc.org/github.com/owulveryck/onnx-go#NodeProto)
 * [TensorProto](https://godoc.org/github.com/owulveryck/onnx-go#TensorProto)
 * [ValueInfoPRoto](https://godoc.org/github.com/owulveryck/onnx-go#ValueInfoProto)

-In ONNX, all those elements are identified by their `name` which is string.
+In ONNX, all those elements are identified by their `name` which is a string.
 Despite the naming, all of them are actually nodes of the computation graph.

 Ths [`GraphProto`](https://godoc.org/github.com/owulveryck/onnx-go#GraphProto) structure is made of: